xkisxk/tp/docs/team/xrosskoh.md

 #### Project Management

 1. Managed PRs for milestone v1.0
-2. Managed Github issues for milestone v2.0
+2. Managed GitHub issues for milestone v2.0

+### Community
+1. Reviewed and gave suggestions on other team's [Developer Guide](https://github.com/nus-cs2113-AY2122S1/tp/pull/10).
+2. Tested and reported bugs on other team's application in PE-DryRun.